 Isn't leaving the green refuse bin for two weeks a health hazard?

 No, it is not a health hazard.
 Please make sure the lid is closed and it shouldn't cause any nuisance at all.

 My bin has not been emptied.
 What happens now?

 Sometimes, bins are missed, for various reasons.
 If the bin has not been put out by 7am, it may well not be collected.
 The collection crews note and report any instances where bins have not been put out for collection.
-In this instance, it will not be collected until the following week.
+In this instance, it will not be collected until the following collection.
 If the bin contains items that should not be in the bin (garden waste, building material, etc.), it will not be emptied.